hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 The object created by the `Rectangle` constructor, `rec`, is an **instance** of the `Rectangle` type, and we can call the `getArea` method from its prototype to calculate the area.

-It's interesting to note that you can call the `Rectangle` constructor without the `new` keyword.
-However, if you do, the constructor won't work properly.
-It's possible to write constructors that work with or without the `new` keyword, but most JavaScript developers won't bother.
+If you call the `Rectangle` constructor without the `new` keyword, the constructor won't work properly.

-Now, let's see what this code looks like using the `class` keyword.

 #### 1.5.3 Class Declarations

-The simplest way to create classes in JavaScript is with the **class declaration**, which looks similar to classes in other languages.
-A class declaration always begins with the keyword `class` at the beginning of a statement.
+**Class declarations** begin with the `class` keyword, followed by the name of the class.
+The rest of the syntax looks similar to the simplified (concise) method definition that you can use in object literals.
+However, there are *no commas between the properties of the class*.

 ```js
 class Rectangle {